Neil-Basson/MSc-Thesis-Lung-Cancer/README.md

 - **Semantic feature extraction** from binary tumor masks
 - **Malignancy classification** using a multi-branch neural network (MBNN)

-The goal is to evaluate how combining multiple inputs (image, mask, and features) affects classification accuracy and interpretability.
+The goal is to evaluate how combining multiple inputs (image, mask, and semantic features) affects classification accuracy and interpretability and also to see how classification accuracy is affected when using the segmentation model output as opposed to using the ground truth tumor masks created by the radiologists.

 ---

-## 🔍 Research Contributions
+## Research Contributions

 - Developed a segmentation-guided, multi-branch classification model using CT scans
 - Extracted 4 geometric features (compactness, solidity, diameter, spiculation proxy) from predicted masks